Add a Title

 LOCATION

 In September 1980, Elton John performed a 2-hour show for more than 400,000 people in Central Park, NY.
 Although John had moved away from his flamboyant concert outfits, he gave in when Bob Mackie offered to design a Donald Duck costume for the show.
 For most of the concert, John wore a military-style suit adorned with piano keys and abstract designs.
 However, after the first encore, he disappeared backstage for a costume change.
-He later revealed that the transformation between songs ended up being the "longest costume change in history.…
+He later revealed that the transformation between songs became the "longest costume change in history."
+Despite the challenges, fans eagerly awaited his return.
+As he sat down on his piano bench, he realized that the padding wouldn'…

 Central Park